 As explained in the results, sampling methods changed across the early years (Years 1-3; 2013-2015) of the monitoring program from boat electrofishing to gill netting, and then from overnight gill netting to short duration gill netting based on learning generated about species composition, abundance, distribution and sampling mortality from those efforts.
-For every year since (i.e., Years 4-8; 2016-2020), the sampling approach and methodology have remained consistent, providing results that are directly comparable among the two lakes (i.e., Seton and Anderson) and among those years.
-For every year going forward, the plan is to maintain the current sampling methods and effort to ensure the direct comparability of results across years for addressing the management questions, within the limits of our control.
+For every year since (i.e., Years 4-9; 2016-2021), the sampling approach and methodology have remained consistent, providing results that are directly comparable among the two lakes (i.e., Seton and Anderson) and among those years.
+For the final remaining monitoring year ahead, the plan is to maintain the current sampling methods and effort to ensure the direct comparability of results across years for addressing the management questions, within the limits of our control.